joserodriguezc/linear_algebra/README.md

 # linear_algebra
 This repository contains fundamental aspects of linear algebra (LA) to understand machine learning (ML) algorithms

-Importances aspects of LA in ML (Brownlee, 2021):
+Importances aspects of LA in ML:

 - The use of linear algebra structures when working with data such as tabular datasets and images.